Fiscal Policy

 An increase in government spending is more direct.
 Here the government can target a demographic group or industry it wants to help.
 For example, an increase in unemployment insurance helps the unemployed.
 During his campaign, President Trump expressed his intent on investing in the US infrastructure.
 Companies and workers employed in building or repairing the US’s infrastructure directly benefit, but the benefits are shared because the workers use their added income to purchase more of the goods and services from unrelated businesses.

 Graph 1 illustrates how an increase in aggregate demand during a recession generates an increase in an economy’s real gross domestic product (RGDP).
 Assume the government cuts taxes while increasing spending, causing an increase in the aggregate demand from AD1 to AD2.
 SRAS is the short-run aggregate supply curve and represents the aggregated amount producers would produce at a given price level over a short period.
 The LRAS is the long-run aggregate supply curve.
 It is the long-run potential of an economy.
-(For a more thorough explanation of aggregate demand and aggregate supply please visit our lessons describing the aggregate supply and demand model in the Managing the Economy catalog.)
 When the economy is performing at RGDP1, production is less than optimal.
 Workers and other resources are under-utilized.
 Increasing the aggregate demand to AD2 puts these resources back to work.

 Graph 1